 The information provided in this Programme Memorandum is strictly private and confidential.
 This Programme Memorandum is being made available for information purposes only to a limited number of Qualified Investors who have expressed an interest in subscribing to the Notes.
 Nothing in this Programme Memorandum shall be construed as, and under no circumstances shall this Programme Memorandum constitute an, offer to sell the Notes to the public.
 The Notes are to be offered under this Programme Memorandum and the Applicable Pricing Supplement.
 Where the distribution is by way of private placement, investors must keep the contents of this Programme Memorandum strictly private and confidential and for their exclusive use.
-All recipients of this Programme Memorandum acknowledge and agree to be bound by the terms of this confidentiality notice.
-This Programme Memorandum may not be reproduced or used in whole or in part for any other purpose or furnished to any person other than the persons to whom copies have been sent.
+All recipients of this Programme Memorandum may not be reproduced or used in whole or in part for any other purpose or furnished to any person other than the persons to whom copies have been sent.